NaxAlpha/classic-approx/README.md

 This repo contains the code for various experiments on approximating the classical computer vision algorithms using deep learning.
 See [Demo Outputs](#demo-outputs) for results.

+## Answers to the Questions

+- **What if the image is really large or not of a standard size?**

+    The model is extremely optimized for number of parameters, speed and memory usage (not training time).
+It requires 130 MegaFlops for inference on 224x224 image.
+The memory footprint is also very tiny.
+4096x4096 image requires ~4GB of peak GPU memory.
+But if the images are larger than 8192x8192, they might not fit in most GPUs with 16GB memory so the image will need to be cropped.

+    Also, the current model does not use any down/up sample layers to image of any size can be used.

+- **What should occur at the edges of the image?**

+    After testing `scripts/test_sobel.py` I realized cv2.Sobel first applies Sobel on the image and then padds the output with zeros.
+The normal conv layers in PyTorch do the opposite, so I inverted this process and now it should work as expected.

+- **Are you using a fully convolutional architecture?**

+    Yes, it is a fully convolutional architecture.
+There are no fully connected layers as they are not needed in this case.

+- **Are there optimizations built into your framework of choice (e.g. Pytorch) that can make this fast?**

+    There can be various optimizations done for this.
+I personally went for inference & model size optimization.
+Further optimizations can be achieved via `torch.jit` and `torch.quantization`.
+There are also techniques for network pruning which can help accelerate training of model on larger size and optimizing it for inference later.

+- **What if you wanted to optimize specifically for model size?**

+    The model is already very optimized for model size.
+It has 2505 parameters which are ~10KB in size.
+Further optimizations can be done using hyperparameter search, quantization and pruning.

+- **How do you know when training is complete?**

+    After many tests, I found out that a *validation loss* where `l2 < 0.005` is a good indicator that the model has generalized very well.
+Since the size of the model is very small, model cannot easily overfit and given the almost endless supply of imagenet images, the loss threshold is a very good indicator for convergence.
+However; to get much better approximation one can set this value to `0.001` at the cost of longer training time.

+- **What is the benefit of a deeper model in this case?
+When might there be a benefit for a deeper model (not with a sobel kernel but generally when thinking about image to image transformations)?**

+    Deeper model would converge way faster but there are a few issues here.
+It has higher possibility of overfitting especially when the dataset is small.
+For simple filter transformations, it would not make much sense to have huge models doing the same work.
+In some cases, it might require much longer (time) to converge.
+Also, models with downsample and upsample layers would require images to be multiple of a certain number.

+    However; in general, for much complex transformations, bigger models would be a better choice.
+While the current problem is where is information of the image is reduced, so this type of filters can be easily be fit with smaller models.
+But when we need to generate new information like if we reverse the problem, i.e.,  generating image from sobel output, then a deeper model is a must requirement.

+- **Generalization to random filters & Limitations**

+    This code implements 2 variations of sobel (Simple Sobel 3x3, Sobel 5x5 with Canny) and 2 variations of random filter (random conv and random sobel-like conv).
+The current model generalizes very well to all of them.

+    The limitation of this model in general is that it uses GELU activation which approximates the output and is not the exact replica of that.
+Secondly, the capacity of model is limited right now.
+If we want to fit more complex filters, we might want to implement a deeper network with potentially down sample layers.

 ## Usage

 Following is setup for running on local machine.